stratdev3/SimpleW/documentation/simplew/docs/guide/ssl-certificate.md

 ```

 ::: info
-You can use the same logic to `UseHttps()` after you already started you server without.
+You can use the same logic to `UseHttps()` after you have already started your server without it.

 :::